-At December 31, 2020, the Health Services' deposits were under-collateralized by \$172,183, which is not in compliance with Minn.
+During December 2021, the Health Services' deposits were under-collateralized by \$258,895, which is not in compliance with Minn.
 Stat. § 118A.03.
+At December 31, 2021, the Health Services had sufficient collateral to cover deposits.
 Collateral will be obtained for future deposits for amounts held in excess of Federal Deposit Insurance Corporation (FDIC) insurance.